ericsun95/Flying-High-Again/written_exam/markedquestions.md

 > light to moderate rime.
 The PIREP reports as /IC LGT-MOD RIME 072-089.
 Light to moderate rime icing from 7,200' to 8,900'.

+> BECMG 0606/0608 21015KT P6SM means that between 0600Z and 0800Z the conditions will be becoming, winds from 210° at 15 knots with greater than 6 miles visibility.
+P stands for plus, meaning greater than 6 miles.

 ##### Questions
 - <span style="color:green"> Of what value is the Weather Depiction Chart to the pilot? </span>
 - For determining general weather conditions on which to base flight planning.